unrealgt/unrealgt.github.io/content/_index.md

 {{< figure src="images/editor_overview2.png" class="captionright" title="Unreal Engine" caption="The Unreal Engine provides a simulation environment that allows one to simulate complex situations in a virtual world, such as data acquisition with UAVs or autonomous diving." >}}

-{{< figure src="images/image_overview.png" class="captionleft" title="Computer Vision" caption="Built-In Generators provide a large vareity of image generators.
+{{< figure src="images/image_overview.png" class="captionleft" title="Computer Vision" caption="Built-In Generators allow a large vareity of images to be synthesized.
 In addtion to basic color images, depth images, semantic segmenations, normal and depth maps.
-Image Generators can also be used in conjungtion to create multi camera setups." >}}
+The Image Generators can also be used in conjungtion to create multi camera setups." >}}

-{{< figure src="images/bounding_box_accurate_closing_edited.png" title="Deep Learning" caption="Generate accurate grountruth, for machine learning tasks.
+{{< figure src="images/bounding_box_accurate_closing_edited.png" title="Deep Learning" caption="Generate accurate grountruth, for machine learning tasks!
 Bounding boxes, pose data(WIP) and various other properties of scene objects can be extracted" >}}

 {{< figure src="images/ui_overview.png" class="captionright" title="Fast Setup & Configuration" caption="By utilizing the UI of the Unreal Editor complex data generation constructs can be created in minutes, without touching a single line of code." >}}